IrfanNian/OSINT-Online-Chatter-Tool/README.md

 2) Fill in the advanced options as follows:
 <img src="https://imgur.com/xhR8hYK.png">
-Choose platforms to scrape from: Twitter, Reddit, Pastebin (Default setting will scrape from all 3 platforms)
+Choose platforms to scrape from: Twitter, Reddit, Pastebin.
+(Default setting will scrape from all 3 platforms)

 3) Subreddit (optional)
 <img src="https://imgur.com/5QBN5hV.png">
 If reddit platform is selected, user can specify multiple subreddit to perform scraping on.
 Commas are used as delimiters.
 Eg: hacking,sysadmin

 4) Time range selection
 <img src="https://imgur.com/u8UqIMt.png">
-Choose a time range which data will be scraped from (Default setting is 7 days)
+Choose a time range which data will be scraped from.(Default setting is 7 days)

 5) Depth
 <img src="https://imgur.com/JuJdAR1.png">